We Compare the Best Gas Leaf Blowers to See Which Rise Above

 Echo PB-9010T

-Echo claims they have the most powerful blower in existence.
+Echo claims its X-Series gas blowers are the most powerful on the market.
 To pull this off, they started with a 79.9cc engine.
 Then, they tuned it to deliver a monster 1110 CFM and 220 MPH.
 In certification testing, that translated to 48 Newtons of blowing force.

 Our testing didn’t result in the same value, though.
 It was higher.
 A full 4 Newtons higher, maxing out at 52.0 Newtons on our meter.
 Keep in mind that environmental conditions affect blowing force and we don’t have the controlled setup of a lab.
 Regardless, the Echo PB-9010T is the strongest backpack blower we’ve ever tested—by far.